RandyParedis/autoplay/docs/Configuration.md

     - `pitch`: The algorithm to use when creating the pitches.
 It can be one of the following:
        - `random-piano`: To generate completely random pitches, playable by a keyboard/piano.
        - Anything else will generate completely random pitches within the entire music range.
+ - `style`: Either a style object, or a string representing a style.
+See the _Styles_ page for more info.

 For more info, please take a look at the `main/config/default.json` config file.
 _**Note:** This file will be read and used as (default) input (config) for the program on